blockfeed/twilight-boxart-cli/README.md

-# Twilight Boxart CLI
+# TWiLightMenu++ Boxart CLI

-A command-line tool to automatically download and resize boxart images for ROMs used with [TWiLightMenu++](https://github.com/DS-Homebrew/TWiLightMenu).
+A command-line tool to automatically download and resize boxart images for [TWiLightMenu++](https://github.com/DS-Homebrew/TWiLightMenu).

 ## 📦 Features

-- Scans a directory of ROMs and detects supported systems
+- Scans a directory of games and detects supported systems
 - Calculates SHA1 checksums and looks up official names using No-Intro DAT files
 - Downloads matching boxart images from the [Libretro Thumbnails Repository](https://github.com/libretro-thumbnails/)
 - Automatically resizes images to `128x115` PNGs for use with TWiLightMenu++
-- Supports optional ROM renaming to match No-Intro names *(experimental — see warning below)*
+- Supports optional game renaming to match No-Intro names *(experimental — see warning below)*
 - Logs missing boxart matches to `errors.txt`

 ## ⚠️ Warning About Renaming

 The `--rename` option is not yet fully tested and **may require manual adjustment of associated `.sav` or `.dsv` save files**.
-Please make backups of your ROMs and saves before using it.
+Please make backups of your games and saves before using it.

 ## ✅ Supported Consoles